orkan/winamp/README.md

 # Winamp Media Library CLI tools
 Fixes invalid entries in M3U playlists.

-Each time you change location of your media files, your playlists won't match the changes and you'll end up with invalid paths.
-This tool tries to help you arrange the files alphabetically into subdirectories so that it can easly find the path to any file in your playlists and modify it accordingly.
+Every time you change the location of your media files, the playlists won't take those changes and you will get the wrong paths.
+This tool tries to find missing entries in all your playlists and update it accordingly.

-This tool was originally designed to work with Winamp playlists only (hence the name) but most of the commands will work with regular M3U playlists as well.
+For best results, place the media files in alphabetical subfolders (see Media folder).
+In the case of a different folder layout, semi-automatic methods have been implemented to help you fix invalid entries in playlists (see Validation).

 ## Installation
 `$ composer require orkan/winamp`